Monday, June 28, 2021

 A group playing once a week for three to four hours, playing well as a team, should see a 1st level PC that make about one level every three or four months on average.
 So that should get the typical party member to 9th level at the end of two or three years as you suggest.
 [35]

 Its ambiguous what adventures relates to in the first sentence - game sessions?
 There were no adventure modules per se in the early days, only forays into the dungeon.
 This interpretation would mean six to twelve sessions per level, six with competent play.
-The third statements indicates gaining a level on average every six sessions (nine leves over 52 sessions), eight or more i.e. "a couple of months" towards the end, so maybe around four in the beginning.
+The third statements indicates gaining a level on average every six sessions (nine levels over 52 sessions), eight or more i.e. "a couple of months" towards the end, so maybe around four in the beginning.
 The fourth statement assumes much slower progression, one level per twelve or more slightly shorter sessions.

 The old veterans had PCs with levels in the teens after about 10 years of play. [#8360]